mleverance/sc_shell_lessons/04-pipes-filters.md

  107 total
 ~~~

-And now we send the output of this pipe, through another pipe, to `head`, so that the full pipeline becomes:
+And now we send the output of this pipe, through another pipe, to `head`, and the full pipeline becomes:
 > ### Tip
 > Using the up arrow will scroll through your previous commands so you don't have to retype the whole thing here
 ~~~